Special documentation requirements

 - Approval Thresholds

-- Approval authority escalates with contract value, from the contracting officer for contracts up to $750,000, to higher-level officials for larger contracts.
+- Approval authority escalates with contract value, from the contracting officer (up to $900,000) to higher officials for larger contracts, with specific rules for DoD, NASA, and Coast Guard.

 - Contract File Documentation

-- The contract file must include a description of procedures used, number of offers, basis for award, and any required justifications.
+- The contract file must include a description of procedures used, number of offers, basis for award, and any approved justifications.

 Responsibilities